Cobalin-H Side Effects

 2. "Product Information.
 Cyanokit (hydroxocobalamin)."
 Meridian Medical Technologies Inc, Columbia, MD.

-Not all side effects for Cobalin-H may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Cobalin-H may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Cobalin-H (hydroxocobalamin)